SiaFoundation/siad/modules/renter/README.md

 system updated.
 This will continue until the file system is healthy, which means all files have a health less than the `RepairThreshold`.

+When repairing files, the Renter will first try and repair the `siafile` from the local file on disk.
+If the local file is not present, the Renter will download the needed data from its contracts in order to perform the repair.
+In order for a remote repair, ie repairing from data downloaded from the Renter's contracts, to be successful the `siafile` must be at 1x redundancy or better.
+If a `siafile` is below 1x redundancy and the local file is not present the file is considered lost as there is no way to repair it.

+#### Stuck Loop
 The stuck loop is responsible for targeting chunks that didn't get repaired properly.
 The stuck loop randomly finds a directory containing stuck chunks and then will randomly add one stuck chunk to the heap.
+The randomness with which the stuck loop finds stuck chunks is weighted by stuck chunks ie a directory with more stuck chunks will be more likely to be chosen and a file with more stuck chunks will be more likely to be chosen.
 Stuck chunks are priority in the heap, so limiting it to `MaxStuckChunksInHeap` at a time prevents the heap from being saturated with stuck chunks that potentially cannot be repaired which would cause no other files to be repaired.
 If the repair of a stuck chunk is successful, a signal is sent to the stuck loop and another stuck chunk is added to the heap.
 If the repair wasn't successful, the stuck loop will wait for the `repairStuckChunkInterval` to pass and then try another random stuck chunk.
 If the stuck loop doesn't find any stuck chunks, it will sleep until a bubble triggers it by finding a stuck chunk.

+File's are marked as `stuck` if the Renter is unable to fully upload the file.
+While there are many reasons a file might not be fully uploaded, failed uploads due to the Renter, ie the Renter shut down, will not cause the file to be marked as `stuck`.
+The intention is that if a file is marked as `stuck` then it is assumed that there is a problem with the file itself.

+### Uploads
+The Renter uploads `siafiles` in 40MB chunks.
+Redundancy kept at the chunk level which means each chunk will then be split in `datapieces` number of pieces.
+For the standard 10/20 scheme this means that each 40MB chunk will be split into 10 4MB pieces, which is turn will be uploaded to 30 different hosts (10 data piecs and 20 parity pieces).

+Chunks are uploaded by first distributing the chunk to the worker pool.
+The chunk is distributed to the worker pool by adding it to the upload queue and then signalling the worker upload channel.
+Workers that are waiting for work will receive this channel and begin the upload.
+First the worker creates a connection with the host by creating an `editor`.
+Next the `editor` is used to update the file contract with the next data being uploaded.
+This will update the merkle root and the contract revision.